MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Detailed Examples

 \end{Mycolorbox}

-\begin{Mycolorbox}[colbacktitle=niceblue!90!black, coltitle=white, colframe=niceblue!90!black, colback=niceblue!5!white]{GPT-4o Output with \textbf{Time Series Input}}{} To predict the stock trend using the given time-series data, we need to analyze the data to understand its trend and potential future movement.
+\begin{Mycolorbox}[GPT-4o Output with \textbf{Time Series Input}]{colbacktitle=niceblue!90!black, coltitle=white, colframe=niceblue!90!black, colback=niceblue!5!white} To predict the stock trend using the given time-series data, we need to analyze the data to understand its trend and potential future movement.
 Here's a step-by-step approach: \begin{enumerate} \item \textbf{Data Overview}: The data starts with higher values and generally decreases over time.

 \item \textbf{Trend Analysis}: A visual inspection suggests that the overall trend is downward.
 The prices show a decline from around 2.98 to approximately 2.26.

 \item \textbf{Percentage Change Calculation}: \begin{itemize} \item Initial Price: 2.98 \item Final Price: 2.26 \end{itemize}